-Countless articles and scientific studies prove the program is successful.
 Click through the below resources to view studies, student success stories, and media coverage of our schools or click here to read testimonials for the Eaton Arrowsmith Program and here to read testimonials for the Eaton Arrowsmith Adults Program.

 Dr. Lara Boyd, an Associate Professor of Physical Therapy at the University of British Columbia and Canada Research Chair in the Neurobiology of Motor Learning, describes her research about understanding how the Arrowsmith Program affects the structure and function of children’s brains.